 - Everyone must be prepared to participate in any case investigation and contact tracing with state, local, or university health officials.

-IU students, faculty, and staff at any IU campus or facility who have symptoms of COVID-19 have access to no-cost virtual screenings and visits.
-Additionally, local clinics near or on IU campuses will be available for virus testing.
+IU students, faculty, and staff at any IU campus or facility have access to no-cost virtual screenings and visits through IU Health.
+Additionally, local health departments also offer free screenings.
 If you need screening or testing, please reach out to the 24/7 IU Health Virtual Screening Clinic.
 The clinic is staffed with IU Health nurses and physicians who will advise you on the next steps for screening, care, and/or testing.

-Do you have additional questions for IU leadership regarding COVID-19 that have not been answered here?
+Do you have additional questions for IU leadership that have not been answered here?

 Please email email@example.com.